Last updated: April 2017

 - Your privacy

-By using Lonelyplanet.com (the site) you agree to be bound by these terms.
+By using any website owned and operated by Lonely Planet, such as Lonelyplanet.com or Budgettravel.com (‘the site/s’) you agree to be bound by these terms.

-No commercial use of this site is permitted.
-You may use the site for personal, non-commercial purposes only.
+No commercial use of sites is permitted.
+You may use the sites for personal, non-commercial purposes only.

-If you are under the age of 18 you need your parents' permission before using the site or registering.
+If you are under the age of 18 you need your parents' permission before using the sites or registering.

 Lonely Planet trademarks and copyright

-Our trade marks (including but not limited to the Lonely Planet and Thorn Tree trade marks) may not be used in any way or for any purpose without our permission.
+Our trade marks (including but not limited to the Lonely Planet, Thorn Tree and Budget Travel trade marks) may not be used in any way or for any purpose without our permission.